 The past year has seen an accelerating awareness, a growing anger and realization of the bankruptcy of capital to contend with the crisis it has spawned.
 How can it, when to overcome the crisis would mean its own liquidation?
 There is now a widespread assumption, which was much more limited five years ago, that the problem is not this corporation or that, or “industrialization,” technology, or just plain bad luck, but all-devouring capital.
 This is a salubrious truth, a truth that sharpens the mind and can be worked with and built upon.

 The human intelligence can be daunted, but it cannot be erased.
 As the ecological crisis grinds on irrespective of capital’s propaganda system and its massive apparatus for fixing the environment, so does capital’s legitimacy begin to fray.
 With this, the possibility of new thinking emerges and begins to flower.
 On one side, a predictable inevitability, that the system will collapse; on the other, no more than a hope, grounded however in reality, that a new form of society may emerge no longer dependent upon accumulation and its progressive breakdown of ecosystems.
 Hence the mandate for this second edition of The Enemy of Nature, for the paramount goal of this work will always be to hasten the disintegration of capital’s system-logic and to help bring forth a way of being worthy of our human nature.

-KEITH OLBERMANN deservedly called Sarah Palin an “idiot” on his show.
+KEITH OLBERMANN [who since those days has became himself a hysterical idiot of the woke liberals stricken with Trump Derangement] deservedly called Sarah Palin an "idiot" on his show.
 Palin is a moron alright, but a malignant moron, as she admirably serves to fan the flames of human chauvinism to the detriment of the environment, not to mention a long list of rightwing positions.